austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-`placeholder` shall audit, monitor, and assess the access and activity of systems and applications that process or store production and/or sensitive data such as personally identifiable information (PII) and electronic protected health information (ePHI) in order to ensure compliance.
+`<Company Placeholder>` shall audit, monitor, and assess the access and activity of systems and applications that process or store production and/or sensitive data such as personally identifiable information (PII) and electronic protected health information (ePHI) in order to ensure compliance.

 It is required by the HIPAA Security Rule, that healthcare organizations to implement reasonable hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.

-Audit activities may be limited by application, system, and/or network auditing capabilities and resources. `placeholder`  shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.
+Audit activities may be limited by application, system, and/or network auditing capabilities and resources. `<Company Placeholder>`  shall make reasonable and good-faith efforts to safeguard information privacy and security through a well-thought-out approach to auditing that is consistent with available resources.

-It is the policy of `placeholder`  to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
-To ensure that appropriate safeguards are in place and effective, `placeholder`  shall audit access and activity to detect, report, and guard against:
+It is the policy of `<Company Placeholder>`  to safeguard the confidentiality, integrity, and availability of applications, systems, and networks.
+To ensure that appropriate safeguards are in place and effective, `<Company Placeholder>`  shall audit access and activity to detect, report, and guard against:

 * Network vulnerabilities and intrusions;
 * Breaches in confidentiality and security of sensitive information;